SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ### start()
 Static method for starting the CCL hardware after desired blocks have been initialized using `LogicN.init()`.
+See the section below on reconfiguring.

 #### Usage
 ```c++